-- The administration or reintroduction of red blood cell products of any origin, including autologous, allogenic (homologous), or heterologous blood into the circulatory system. - Artificially enhancing the uptake, transport, or delivery of oxygen.
-This includes but is not limited to: perfluorochemicals, efaproxiral (RSR13), and modified hemoglobin products (e.g., hemoglobin-based blood substitutes and
+- The administration or reintroduction of red blood cell products of any origin. including autologous, allogenic (homologous), or heterologous blood into the circulatory system (except plasma donation by plasmapheresis is permitted). - Artificially enhancing the uptake, transport, or delivery of oxygen.
+This includes but is not limited to perfluorochemicals, efaproxiral (RSR13), and modified hemoglobin products (e.g., hemoglobin-based blood substitutes and microencapsulated hemoglobin products, except supplemental oxygen by inhalation, and hypo/hyperbaric or hypo/hyperoxic chambers, which are permitted by WADA.
+However, some event organizers may have specific restrictions on such treatments in-competition).

-- microencapsulated hemoglobin products, excluding supplemental oxygen by inhalation). - Any form of intravascular manipulation of the blood or blood components by physical or chemical means.
+• Any form of intravascular manipulation of the blood or blood components by physical or chemical means.